fazidroid/touchHLE-XaView-fork/README.md

 XaView FORK:
 1) Asphalt 6 support: ⚠️ (Partically)
+Fully working: 1.0.2 Demo, 1.1.6
+Working with issues: 1.0.0p (one 1.0.0p version have black texture issue in 360 garage, other have glitch issue in main menu garage)
+Not tested: Others
-2) More Asphalt 5 versions support: ❌
+3) More Asphalt 5 versions support: ❌

 ///